 Nagorno-Karabakh’s Myth of Ancient Hatreds

 The Nagorno-Karabakh dispute between Armenia and Azerbaijan is sometimes explained as a result of ‘ancient hatreds’.
-In reality, it is nothing of the sort, despite both sides using history to bolster their claims to the region.
+In reality, it is nothing of the sort.

 During the 19th century the demographic balance of the Caucasus was changed by shifting imperial borders and population resettlements, increasing overall Armenian presence.
 Though the region remained a multi-ethnic space, the influence of European discourses of nationalism meant that its intermingled populations increasingly saw their futures in national terms.
 Modernisation created new tensions and inequalities which often played out along ethnic lines.
 In 1905 the city of Baku became the centre of widespread clashes between Armenians and Azerbaijanis (in Russian imperial terminology, Tatars).
 From 1914, war and the Armenian Genocide led to cycles of violence and displacement across the region.
 In the aftermath of imperial collapse and revolution, Georgians, Armenians and Azerbaijanis each tried to carve out distinct national spaces for themselves.
 Karabakh was one of several localities where this led to violence.